Whistler Real Estate Market Update

 Understanding Market Sales, Inventory and Listing Statistics

 The following video walks you through how to read the statistics below.
-By understanding the sales, inventory levels, the number of new listings each month, you should start to understand how the market changes each month.
+By understanding the sales, inventory levels, and the number of new listings each month, you should start to understand how the market changes each month.
 That change is registered in the sales to active listings ratio, which determines what type of market Whistler is currently in.
 We can be in a seller’s market, a balanced market, or a buyer’s market.
-All important information if you are wondering why pricing is going up, or coming down.
+All important information if you are wondering why pricing is going up or coming down.

-Whistler Market Update Statistics Over
+Whistler Market Update Statistics Summary

 The townhomes include half-duplex properties and also townhomes zoned for nightly rental and residential.
 However, the townhome segment is a lot simpler to evaluate than the condo segment, simply due to the location.

 Some detached houses in Whistler have nightly rental zoning and others are residential.
-Therefore, like the townhome segment it is a simpler analysis than the condo market.
+Therefore, like the townhome segment, it is a simpler analysis than the condo market.

 Market Update by Segment

-Detached Housing Market Update
+Detached Houses Market Update

 Townhome Market Update

-The townhome and half-duplex report is like the detached house report, it is simple to understand if you keep in mind that the location should indicated the zoning.
+The townhome and half-duplex report is like the detached house report, it is simple to understand if you keep in mind that the location should indicate the zoning.
 For example, the Benchlands and Whistler Village are zoned for nightly rentals.
 Whistler Creekside is too wide a category to say whether the property would have nightly zoning or not.
 Due to the price of townhomes, an alternative can be a detached house at the top end of the townhome market.
 At the other end of the townhome market, the alternative is the condo market.
-Especially for the Vancouver and Lower Mainland market who make up at least 65% of the market under $1.5M.
+Especially for the Vancouver and Lower Mainland market owners who make up at least 65% of the market under $1.5M.

 Home Price Index (HPI)

 This is one chart that should be used for anyone trying to figure out what has happened to real estate over a long period of time.
 I expect there are other ways to use this, but that is the only way I use this chart.
-It also supports the theory that the best investment is always a detached house, because each is unique.
+It also supports the theory that the best investment is always a detached house because each is unique.
 What you do is pick the two points in time you wish to evaluate.
 Then determine the price increase and from there you determine the percentage increase in that segment.
 Yes, this is only a guideline, but it is a good guideline.